 3. YOU CAN’T TAKE IT ORALLY, YOU NEED TO USE IT TOPICALLY

 Think you can just pop a pill?
 Sorry.
 Only 1 % of ingested vitamins actually reach the skin, so to help it reach your face, you need to use it in serum form.
 And regularly.
-Like Vitamin C, Niacinamide is fat soluble so can’t be stored in the body.
+Like Vitamin C, Niacinamide is not fat soluble so can’t be stored in the body.
 Which means you need to replace it.
 Regularly.
 Like, daily.

 4. IT HELPS WITH PIGMENTATION…

 Niacinamide has also been clinically proven to lighten pigmentation.
 It does this by stopping the transfer of melanin to the skin cells, reducing uneven pigmentation and age spots.
 So using it in the morning is a great idea.

 4. AND AGEING.